SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Evaluation

-Note that in the above comparison of memory cost, compressed structural features are adopted both in SUREL (locally) and \proj (globally), i.e., the secondary index based on \texttt{SFptr} $D$ and $D_{\text{SF}}$, which achieve compression of $493\times$, $11318\times$, $19527\times$ on three datasets listed in Fig. \ref{fig:storage}, when one adopts LPs as structural features.
+Note that, in the above comparison of memory cost, techniques of compressing structural features are adopted both in SUREL (locally) and \proj (globally).
+When LPs are used as structural features, the two-level indexing in \texttt{SpG} achieves compression of $493\times$, $11318\times$, $19527\times$ on three datasets listed in Fig. \ref{fig:storage}.

-\textbf{Scaling Analysis for \texttt{SpJoin}} Fig. \ref{fig:join} shows the speedups and throughput of the sparse join operator \texttt{SpJoin} via multithreading, where the join operation in SUREL to construct query-level structural features for nodes on walks~\cite{yin2022algorithm} is used as a comparison.
-SUREL uses a hash-based search for walk joins, which has unfavorable memory access patterns and suffers from workload imbalance due to inconsistent searching times in hash tables among different threads. \proj earns more benefits from multithreading, thanks to the use of \texttt{SpJoin} and batch-wise load balancing.
+\paragraph{Scaling Analysis for \texttt{SpJoin}} Fig. \ref{fig:join} shows the speedups and throughput of the \texttt{SpJoin} operator for constructing query-level structural features via multithreading, where the walk join operation of SUREL is used for comparison.
+SUREL employs a hash-based search for joining walks, which has unfavorable memory access patterns and suffers from imbalanced workloads due to inconsistent searching times across different threads. \proj gains more benefits from multithreading, thanks to sparse arithmetic operations and batch-wise load balancing used in \texttt{SpJoin}.